trendelkamp/YourGolfCoach/README.md

 1. Install Ruby + Bundler if you want to run Jekyll locally.
 2. `bundle install` (uses the provided `Gemfile`).
 3. `bundle exec jekyll serve` to preview at `http://localhost:4000`.
 4. Push to the `main` branch — GitHub Pages will rebuild automatically (ensure Pages is enabled in the repo settings, targeting the `main` branch and `/ (root)` folder).
+The live site is presently served at `https://trendelkamp.github.io/YourGolfCoach/`.
 5. If you configure a custom domain, fill the `CNAME` file with your hostname and update DNS (A/AAAA for GitHub Pages).

 ## Support